In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 The cropping on a headshot is where the head nearly fills up the entire frame.
 Headshots will crop the shoulders and neck.

-If it is a group portrait, then the crop will ensure the whole group is in the frame.
+If it is a group portrait, the crop will ensure the whole group is in the frame.

 4. Mood